videor/AutoPilotConditionalAccess/conditional-access-api-samples/05-manage/03-contingency/readme.md

 Intent: As an IT admin, I want to be able to easily fail-over to contingency policies during service issues.

-You can use the conditional access APIs to manage failover to contingency policies.
+You can use the Conditional Access APIs to manage failover to contingency policies.
 For example, you can:

-As a IT admin, trigger fail-over and post an approval workflow to a Team channel.
-Members of contingency plan can approve or reject the fail-over.
+Trigger fail-over with an approval workflow in a Teams channel.
+Members can approve or reject the fail-over.
 If approved, the contingency policy is enabled and relevant operational policies are disabled.

    ![Manage](./media/configure5.png)

 This automation can be very useful for:

-- Organizations that manages large numbers of conditional access policies.
+- Organizations that manages large numbers of Conditional Access policies.
 - Identity partners that manages policies for customers.

 This tutorial shows how to build a [logic app](https://docs.microsoft.com/azure/logic-apps/) that automates fail-over to contingency policies.
-Specifically, this logic app is triggired with a specific disruption tag.
-This sends an alert on Teams channel with list of contingency policies specific to that disruption.
+Specifically, this logic app is triggered with a specific disruption tag.
+This sends an alert to a Teams channel with list of contingency policies specific to that disruption.
 Admins, can individually select and approve fail-over.

 In this tutorial, you learn how to: